-No, no - I'm still talking about pre-season ratings.
-There were many players with similar skills who were getting drafted several rounds later.
-The expectations of the marketplace are what placed these particular players in the first round.
+No, no-I'm still talking about pre-season ratings.
+Many players with similar skills were drafted several rounds later.
+The marketplace's expectations placed these particular players in the first round.

-In order to identify the players who were the best bets to return first round earnings, I approached the above list in two stages: first, screening out the players with major Liabilities and then focusing on the remaining best Asset profiles.
+To identify the best bets to return first-round earnings, I approached the above list in two stages: first, I screened out the players with major Liabilities, and then I focused on the remaining best Asset profiles.